Getting additional, exclusive time in the parks is a huge benefit to staying at a Disney World Resort hotel.

 Planning is fantastic and necessary, but you still need to be flexible with your plans!
 As we know, things can change last-minute, so don’t get TOO attached to your plans.
 If there is some sort of hangup, it’s always good to have a backup plan.

-Of course, we’ll be reporting as SOON as we hear more about the Early Theme Park Entry offering for resort guests.
 Stay tuned to DFB for all the latest updates and to make sure you’re prepared for your next trip!

 Join the DFB Newsletter to get all the breaking news right in your inbox!
 Click here to Subscribe!